 The Audit Committee of the Board was established by a resolution of the Board of Directors on 23 November 1995.
-It consists of a Committee Chairman, who is an Independent Non-Executive Director, two other Independent Non-Executive Directors and one Non-Executive Director.
-According to Greek Law 3693/2008, article 37, the members of the Audit Committee are appointed by the General Meeting of Shareholders.
-The current members of the Audit Committee are Evangelos J. Kaloussis (Chairman), Carolyn A. Dittmeier, Jan A. Vanhevel and Spyridon A. Mavrogalos.
+It consists of a Committee Chairman, who is an Independent Non-Executive Director, one Independent Non-Executive Director and two Non-Executive Directors.
+According to Greek law 3693/2008, article 37, the members of the Audit Committee are appointed by the General Meeting of Shareholders.
+The current members of the Audit Committee are Carolyn A. Dittmeier (Chair), Jan A. Vanhevel, Efthimios O. Vidalis and Spyridon-Stavros A. Mavrogalos-Fotis.
 The Audit Committee: